ubuntupunk/gpg-qr/README.md

 pip install gpg-qrcv
 ```
 ## Note
 This is the cv2 version which uses the cv2 library for processing of the qr code, its a big library and the wheel may take time to build on older machines.
-A [qrencode](https://fukuchi.org/works/qrencode/) version is available on qrencode branch for those who are able to install it.
+A lightweight [qrencode](https://fukuchi.org/works/qrencode/) version is available on qrencode branch for those who are able to install it.

 ## License ##
 [GPL3](LICENSE)